DRExallnet/LatAmHackathon/README.md

 ### 2.1 Goal
 The goal of this hackathon was to establish the foundations upon which we could construct a minimum viable product.
 As such, work was consolidated into five sectors:

 1. Construction of a solar minigrid based out of Guayaquil, Ecuador
 2. Onboarding solar minigrid sensor data to Robonomics blockchain
 3. Cross-chain messaging between Robonomics and Moonriver
 4. Smart contract development for Moonriver
 5. Front-end and back-end development
+6. Integration of a decentralized on-chain API via Subquery for Moonriver smart contracts

 ## 2.2 Implementation
 We break down each of the above tasks into their technical components: